Choang9/CausalVQA/CogVLM2/README.md

 ``python cogvlm2_baseline_causal_vqa.py``

 This will then create a CSV file that contains the image file paths, the types of questions (Association, Intervention, and Counterfactual), the questions, and CogVLM2's response to these questions.
 There will be two CSV files if you run both experiments A and B.

-## Minimum configuration

-We used 1 NVIDIA A40 GPU with 45GB to run this model.